 [Foxhall--one of the world beating American horses, in 1882 Foxhall was declared the greatest racehorse in the world after winning English and European classic races.
 His offspring are found in the European horse, especially in the French Thoroughbred.]

 What happened with our Running Horse and later the Thoroughbred was even more dramatic.
-With relatively few horses making the trip, our horses so upset the Thoroughbred establishment by winning all the top races repeatedly over time, including steeplechase, and then the American stock that stayed there and bred on were doing the same; it was just too much of an affront.
+With relatively few horses making the arduous trip across the ocean, our horses so upset the Thoroughbred establishment by winning all the top races repeatedly over time, including steeplechase, and then the American stock that stayed there and bred on were doing the same; it was just too much of an affront.
 The English Jockey Club mounted an organized assault on our industry to not just send us home, but to ban us from international breeding--the aim was to destroy our breed.
 This campaign was formalized in the Jersey Act, which banned our Thoroughbred from the studbook--read all about this event, why and how it was carried out, and then the unexpected consequences in Legacy of Lexington.

 Why were our sport horses so much better?
 It was because of our potency in the original sporting stock.
 Genes don't change--they travel down through the generations unchanged and even in clusters (Bowling, Horse Genetics), so when a population of horse is potent, and then it is kept that way, then you have the undiluted essence of that ability right there---so it performs at the top level and it can pass it on.
 What this means for the American breeder of sport horses is you have the deep well of sport right in front of you.

 When the Jersey Act was put in place (1913-1949), it had the unforeseen result of re-concentrating the every elements the British were trying to extinguish--because our horses were forced to stay at home and therefore became inbred in the very same bloodlines.
 When the edict was lifted, the American horse once again conquered the world gene pool of racers--with individuals like Sir Ivor, Roberto etc. and then improved their horse populations with stallions like Sadlers Wells, Mill Reef and Never Bend.
-I'll bet no one has been telling you any of this, but you need to know it to be successful, and so you can stop listening to foreign 'experts' who know nothing about our breeds or what they actually contain.

-The truth is our domestic horse breeds are carrying the genetics we need, and with a understanding of the bloodlines and how to build potency we can crank up the sport genetics in our own products far easier and far beyond what other breeders can do--we have it all here--in potency.
+The truth is our domestic horse breeds are carrying the genetics we need, and with a understanding of bloodlines and how to build potency we can crank up the sport genetics in our own products far easier and far beyond what other breeders can do--we have it all here--in potency.
 That is why I go to such lengths to bring you this knowledge, we have it all here in concentration already, we need only to identify the bloodlines we desire and which horses are potent in them, and cross them in.

 The DNA work of Dr. Bower and Dr. Hill with their respective teams of geneticists uncovered that it was indeed the 'native English mares' of the early racing studs that supplied the speed gene to the Thoroughbred.
 This work is of course couched in the 'wild horse theory' and so they classified the speed gene as a mutation, and said it only entered the population once.

-Now, could those sport and speed genetics that were evident in the Celtic Horse have been spread into other populations of horses?
+Now, could those sport, stamina and speed genetics that were evident in the Celtic Horse have been spread into other populations of horses?
 Of course they could--the key is potency, if the other horse groups did not do selective breeding to keep those traits undiluted, or if by geography they were not isolated, then the precious sport genetics documented in this ancient breed were dissipated.
 Could a horse not descended from Hobby stock be a good sport horse?
 Sure, any horse can get a lucky shuffle of the genetics into its phenotype, which is why even in grade horses there is sometimes a super star.
 But can they pass it on or can you repeat the genetic outcome by breeding a full sibling?
 Not likely.